by Andrea M. Darcy

 Of course being hard on oneself is another ADHD attribute, and when I remember that I try to shift my focus to see all I have achieved.
-I’ve travelled extensively, I run my own business, I am doing ok.
+I’ve travelled extensively, I run my own business, I was the first person I know to be a ‘digital nomad’, as I am always way ahead of the curve… I am doing ok.

-And in some ways, I would not want to exchange the good side of ADHD – the way I can think fast and under pressure, my creativity, my capacity to entertain others, these are all so much a part of me I can’t imagine life without them.
+And in some ways, I would not want to exchange the good sides of ADHD as I don’t know who I’d be without them.
+Like the way I can think fast and under pressure, see multiple perspectives all at once, be incredibly creative, etc.